pyladies/global-conference/content/discord/_index.md

 <img src="/img/discord_screenshots/register.png" class="img-fluid" />
 {{< /rawhtml >}}

-all the instructions can be found there, and they consist on:
+all the instructions can be found there, and they consist of:

 * Getting your conference ticket at hand.
 The email should have the subject `[PyLdiesCon 2024] Your
-  order: XXXXX` where the `X` are different letters.
+  order: NNNNN` where the `N` are different letters.
 On that email you find a URL to get the details of your ticket.
-From your ticket you need the **exact** way you wrote your name, and the `X`s code.
+From your ticket you need the **exact** way you wrote your name, and the `N`s code.

 * Click on the **Register here 👈** button, and you will get the following dialog: